-This subject provides students with an awareness of significant contemporary issues arising from tourism's impacts on its economic, natural/ecological, social and cultural environments.
+This subject aims to develop an awareness of significant contemporary issues arising from tourism's impacts on its economic, natural/ecological, social and cultural environments.
 It explores appropriate policy, planning and management responses to these issues, encapsulated in the pursuit of sustainable tourism.
 It critically examines a range of broad tourism industry responses, individual enterprise initiatives and forms of government intervention designed to achieve more sustainable tourism.
 The need to be mindful of tourism's impacts and the pursuit of sustainability are significant parts of the context in which contemporary tourism as a whole, and specific firms within it, operate.

-Given tourism's potential to generate significant environmental impacts, sustainability is a strong theme in contemporary tourism management.
-This subject examines the concept of sustainability as it applies to tourism and examines both the issues that underlie it and various policy and management practices that can be used to pursue it.
+Sustainability is a strong theme in contemporary tourism management.
+This subject engages students in the practical application of existing theories of sustainable tourism and examines both the issues which underlie it and various policy and management practices which can be used to pursue it.
 Issues are discussed which are relevant to the management and development of tourist destinations as well as individual enterprises and the environmental and cultural resources that provide the attraction base for tourism, such as national parks and heritage sites.
 The theoretical knowledge and its application will be illustrated through a variety of case studies from around the world.

 Teaching and learning strategies

 The subject will be taught by using a combination of lectures, class and online discussions of set tasks and prescribed readings, audio-visual presentations, and student presentations based on their assignments.
 Lecture notes and other course material will be made available to students on UTSOnline.

 - Introduction: broad concept of sustainability, factors which influence it, and significance for tourism

 - Tourism-environment relationships: natural/ecological, economic, social and cultural